heydokku/docs/cli/README.md

 - [imapsync](https://github.com/imapsync/imapsync) - IMAP synchronisation, sync, copy or migration tool.
 - [OfflineIMAP](https://github.com/OfflineIMAP/offlineimap) - Two-way sync your e-mail mailboxes as a local Maildir.
 -
-## For Developers

-*Command-line development, version control, and deployment.*

-* 0 [hub](https://github.com/github/hub) 22k - hub helps you win at git.
-* 0 [gh]() 20k - hub helps you win at git.
-What does gh provide that hub doesn't, and why would the experience not be focused on continuing to work on hub?
-Now there's 2 tools, clear confusion as to support, but both are being actively developed.
-I don't see the benefit of gh, to be honest.

 [ ] [piku](piku): 1.5k The tiniest PaaS you've ever seen.
 Piku allows you to do git push deployments to your own servers